sesteva/ui-code-assessment-quiz/Notes.md

 # Notes

+## Typescript
+I've rapidly noticed the default setup is Typescript.
+While I really like TS, we have just recently adopted it and Im still learning.
+I've decided to default to ES6 and focus on demosntrating other concepts.

 ## Randomizing Results

 Ideally I would delegate the randomization on the backend, via adding a a parameter to a query on GraphQL or adding a flag or new route if doing REST.